-These recommendations align with those made by the Committee with notes to reflect revision, (where appropriate) for endorsement by the Medicare Benefits Schedule (MBS) Review Taskforce following consultation with stakeholders.

-The Optometry Services report makes 14 recommendations:
+The original recommendations from the Clinical Committee are outlined below:

 - 1. Introduce a single flag fall for domiciliary visits and replace items 10931 to 10933 with a single item covering all domiciliary visits. - 2.
-Remove the co-claiming restrictions on domiciliary visits by making the following changes: - (a) Allow the billing of a short consultation (10916 and 10918) at domiciliary visits.

-(b) Remove the co-claiming restriction on MBS items for domiciliary visits to allow for billing of computerised perimetry (10940 and 10941) with an attendance.

-3. Convene a Departmental working group to explore the barriers and opportunities offered by telehealth across all areas of Health.
-In the case of Optometry, to develop an appropriate MBS item to meet the requirements of Optometry and Ophthalmology.
+Remove the co-claiming restrictions on domiciliary visits by making the following changes: - (a) Allow the billing of a short consultation (10916 and 10918) at domiciliary visits. - (b) Remove the co-claiming restriction on MBS items for domiciliary visits to allow for billing of computerised perimetry (10940 and 10941) with an attendance. - 3.
+Convene a Departmental working group to explore the barriers and opportunities offered by telehealth across all areas of Health.
+In the case of Optometry, to develop an appropriate MBS item to meet the requirements of Optometry and Ophthalmology. - 4.
+Change the frequency for comprehensive eye exams from 3 years to 2 years for people aged between 50 and 64 years of age.
+This may require a new item which would require MSAC assessment. - 5.
+Combine the similar ametropic and schedule fee items (10921, 10922, 10923 and 10925) into one item number. - 6.

-NOTE: This recommendation has been referred to the Taskforce's Telehealth Working Group for consideration and inclusion in their report.

-4. Change the frequency for comprehensive eye exams from 3 years to 2 years for people aged between 50 and 64 years of age.
-This may require a new item which would require MSAC assessment.

-NOTE: This recommendation was rescinded, as there was no clear justification for frequency less than three yearly checks.

-- Combine the similar ametropic and schedule fee items (10921, 10922, 10923 and 10925) into one item number. - 6.
 Reword the explanatory notes for all 10 contact lens prescription and fitting items to remove the requirement to deliver the lens (10921 to 10930). - 7.
-Amend the item descriptor for MBS items 10940 and 10941 to allow the service to be performed by a suitably trained or qualified person 'on behalf of' an optometrist.
+Amend the item descriptor for MBS items 10940 and 10941 to allow the service to be performed by a suitably trained or qualified person 'on behalf of' an optometrist. - 8.
+Create a new item to allow a brief consultation (not more than 15 minutes) to be co-claimed with undertaking a computerised perimetry procedure (items 10940 and 10941).

-NOTE: The Taskforce notes in addition to the training guidelines a credentialing process should be introduced which defines who is 'suitably trained' or 'qualified'.

-8. Create a new item to allow a brief consultation (not more than 15 minutes) to be co-claimed with undertaking a computerised perimetry procedure (items 10940 and 10941).
 This new item could only be claimed in the case of monitoring of glaucoma suspects or patients with diagnosed glaucoma.
-This new item may require an MSAC assessment.

-NOTE: This recommendation was rescinded, as there was concern for misuse of computerised perimetry as a screening tool without a clear rationale.

-9. Reword the item descriptors for MBS items 10940 and 10941 to emphasise the need for providers to document clearly the rationale underlying the need for the practitioner to perform a computerised perimetry test.
-The amended item descriptor wording should mirror the ophthalmology computerised perimetry item 11221.

-NOTE: The Taskforce notes in addition rewording should consider requirements to record and report indications and reference to the item not being used as a screening consistent with the MBS.

-- 10. Convene a cross professional Departmental working group (including Ophthalmologists) to develop a rationale and cost effective implementation model for an additional (third) visual field test in a 12-month period with eligibility restricted to patients with glaucoma at high risk of progression that also addresses education and compliance. - 11.
+This new item may require an MSAC assessment. - 9.
+Reword the item descriptors for MBS items 10940 and 10941 to emphasise the need for providers to document clearly the rationale underlying the need for the practitioner to perform a computerised perimetry test.
+The amended item descriptor wording should mirror the ophthalmology computerised perimetry item 11221. - 10.
+Convene a cross professional Departmental working group (including Ophthalmologists) to develop a rationale and cost effective implementation model for an additional (third) visual field test in a 12-month period with eligibility restricted to patients with glaucoma at high risk of progression that also addresses education and compliance. - 11.
 Amalgamate items 10912 and 10913 and remove the same practice restriction. - 12.
-Amend MBS Item 10942 descriptor to reflect current best practice for testing of residual vision. - 13.
-Amend the item descriptor for item 10944 to clarify the requirement for complete removal of the rust ring with a ferrous embedded foreign body.
-In the event only part of the embedded foreign body can be removed after two attendances and the optometrist refers the patient to an ophthalmologist for further assessment and management, item 10944 can be claimed, otherwise benefits are payable under the relevant attendance item. - 14.
+Amend MBS Item 10942 descriptor to reflect current best practice for testing of residual vision.

+- 13. Amend the item descriptor for item 10944 to clarify the requirement for complete removal of the rust ring with a ferrous embedded foreign body In the event only part of the embedded foreign body can be removed after two attendances and the optometrist refers the patient to an ophthalmologist for further assessment and management, item 10944 can be claimed, otherwise benefits are payable under the relevant attendance item. - 14.
 Remove any reference to item 10900 from MBS Optometry items given 10900 is obsolete.